Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 porthos   Ready    <none>          20m     v1.29.4
 ```

-It is recomended to restart the DNS pods to avoid problems, connect to the master node and identify the DNS pods:
+As last step, looks like the DNS pods refuse to work properly at first so a restart is needed, connect to the master node and identify the DNS pods:

 ```bash
 kubectl get pods -n kube-system | grep dns